project-delphi/project-delphi/README.md

 ### Hi there 👋

-I'm Ravi - going by the moniker `project-delphi` in the interweb.
+I'm Ravi - going by the moniker `project-delphi` on the interweb.

 I was born and raised in Great Britain, primarily London.
-Since then I've lived all over the place.
+Since then I've lived all over our blue planet.

 🎓 Applied research scientist by training